forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 When the temperatures are below the comfort zone, at least during the night, the time spend indoor increases and the windows tend to be closed.

 Situations with many severe Covid cases:
-* In the respective winter times of the Northern and Southern Hemispheres.
+* In the respective winter times of the northern and southern hemispheres.
 * At high altitude the winter starts earlier (high altitude also increases the amount of air breathed).

 #### Hot & Rich => Air-Conditioned